Pavol Farkaš: Early club career

 Farkas spent three seasons with Nitra and two with Artmedia Petržalka, appearing in 80 league matches.
 In the summer of 2008, he signed a contract with Romanian Liga I side Vaslui.

 On 3 July 2012, Farkaš signed a one-year contract with Chievo Verona, in the Italian Serie A. He went on loan to Serie B club Ternana on 16 July 2013.

 Farkaš signed a one-year contract with Azerbaijan Premier League club Gabala on 6 July 2014, leaving the club upon its completion in June 2015.

 Greece

-On 29 July 2015, Farkaš signed a one-year contract with Greek Super League club Xanthi.
+On 29 July 2015, Farkaš signed a one-year contract with Super League club Xanthi.

-In July 2016, Farkaš signed a one-year contract with Superleague side AE Larossa.
+In July 2016, Farkaš signed a one-year contract with Super League side AEL.
 He made his official debut for the club on 12 September 2016 in a 2-2 home draw against Iraklis.
 On 18 March 2017 he scored the only goal in a crucial home win against Panetolikos.
 He renewed his contract for another year after a decent season with 27 appearances and one goal.
 On 29 January 2018 he left the club by mutual consent.
+After playing for Petržalka, he finished his professional career following the 2020–21 season.

 International career

-Farkas debuted for the Slovak senior squad in an infamous goalless friendly draw against Gibraltar in November 2013.
+Farkaš debuted for the Slovak senior squad in an infamous goalless friendly draw against Gibraltar in November 2013.